Right next to Grand Teton National Park, Jackson Hole Mountain Resort offers a ton of fun. Here are six epic experiences you’ll never forget.

 1. Assisted Climbing on the Via Ferrata

 Unlike the world-renowned expert climbing routes in the Tetons, the Via Ferrata makes mountain climbing accessible for families, groups and individuals looking for adventure.
-Accompanied by a guide, you’ll secure yourself with cables and move across a mountain face by way of metal ladders, rope walkways and ledges.
+Accompanied by a guide, you’ll secure yourself with cables and move across a mountain face by way of metal ladders, steel rungs, cable bridges and ledges.

-But you'll start with a one-hour practice route to get you ready for the rest of the Via Ferrata.
-Choose between a full-day climb (five hours) with lunch included or a partial-day climb (three hours) that enables you to sample some of the routes without lunch.
-No matter which climb you choose, you'll be rewarded by outstanding views into Grand Teton National Forest.
+Choose between a full-day climb (five hours) with lunch included or a partial-day climb (one-and-a-half to three hours) that enables you to sample some of the routes without lunch.
+No matter which climb you choose, you’ll be rewarded by outstanding views into the national forest next to Grand Teton.

 In the summer, try out the Marion Lake trail, a 12.5 mile round-trip hike that starts with a tram ride to Rendezvous Mountain, hiking higher into the mountains from there.
 Hikers and visitors can also enjoy mouthwatering waffles with Nutella, sugar and/or bacon at “Corbet’s Cabin” at the top of the aerial tram, 10,450ft in elevation.

 For those looking for more of an adrenaline rush, tandem paragliding flights launch from the tram summit and give riders sweeping valley views, as well as the largest vertical drop in America.

 The base for the tram in Teton Village is the gateway to the adventure park, and offers fun family activities, world-class restaurants, and hotels.
 Find more information at www.jacksonhole.com/summer-tram.